M-ybeme/Jiggle/README.md

 Install Dependencies

-pip install pyautogui ttkbootstrap pystray Pillow keyboard Run from Source
+pip install pyautogui ttkbootstrap pystray Pillow keyboard

+Run From Source

 python MouseJiggle.py

-Building the App with PyInstaller (Windows)
+📦 Building the App (Windows, PyInstaller)

-To package it as a standalone .exe:
+To package a .exe:

 pyinstaller --onefile --windowed --icon=MouseFavicon.ico ^
   --add-data "MouseFavicon.ico;." ^
   --add-data "MouseJigglerLogo.png;." ^
   --add-data "MouseJigglerLogo2.png;." ^
   MouseJiggle.py

-⚠️ On PowerShell, you may need to run with full path or fix your PATH if pyinstaller is not recognized.
+Note: If pyinstaller is not recognized, use the full path to the executable or update your PATH environment variable.

-macOS Support (Optional)
+🍎 macOS Support (Experimental)

-This project is designed for Windows, but you can experiment with macOS support using py2app.
-This is not officially supported and will require extra signing steps to run.
+This app is designed for Windows, but you can try building a .app using py2app.
+Code signing and notarization are required to run unsigned apps on modern macOS.

-License
+📜 License

 MIT License